-Congratulations to those invited to the IC -- we hope to see as many of you in Iowa as possible!
+Congratulations to those invited to the IC -- we hope to see as many of you as possible!

 Our thanks goes out to everyone who helped make the day happen -- from coaches to volunteers, to parents and bus drivers (and everyone else that isn't covered by those few categories).
 It can't happen without you and we appreciate what you do for MNFPSP and its participants.

-An extra-special thanks to our first-time hosts at Centennial Middle School in Lino Lakes -- your facilities are top-notch and so are your people.
+Lastly, thanks to our hosts at Centennial Middle School in Lino Lakes.

 Congrats to the Community Problem Solvers of Grandview Middle School in the Westonka Public Schools!
 They're addressing the topic of teen homelessness head-on and met with Representative Cindy Pugh at the Capitol in St. Paul.
 Congrats all around!